-While lending institutions have been legally required (for loans closed past July 1999) to cancel Private Mortgage Insurance (PMI) at the time the loan balance gets below 78% of the price of purchase, they do not have to cancel automatically if the equity is more than 22%.
-(This legal obligation does not apply to some higher risk mortgages.)
-But if your equity gets to 20% (regardless of the original purchase price), you can cancel your PMI (for a mortgage loan that after July 1999).
+While lending institutions have been legally obligated (for loans closed after July 1999) to cancel Private Mortgage Insurance (PMI) at the time the mortgage balance gets below 78% of the price of purchase, they do not have to take similar action if the loan's equity is over 22%.
+(There are some loans that are not covered by this law -like some loans considered 'high risk'.)
+However, you have the right to cancel PMI yourself (for mortgage loans closed past July 1999) at the point your equity rises to 20 percent, regardless of the original purchase price.

-Once your equity has reached the desired twenty percent, you are just a few steps away from getting rid of your PMI payments, once and for all.
-You will need to notify your mortgage lender that you want to cancel PMI payments.
-Your lender will ask for proof that your equity is high enough.
-Most lenders require a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to determine your equity and eligibility for PMI cancellation.
+Once your equity has risen to the desired twenty percent, you are close to getting rid of your PMI payments, once and for all.
+Call your lending institution to ask for cancellation of your Private Mortgage Insurance.
+Lenders request documentation verifying your eligibility at this point.
+Most lenders ask for a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to determine your equity and eligibility for canceling PMI.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.